brunns/github-actions-status-mac-menu-bar-spike/README.md

 python3 setup.py py2app --arch universal2 --packages charset_normalizer # .app will be found in the dist/ folder
 ditto -c -k --sequesterRsrc --keepParent "dist/GitHub Actions Status.app" "dist/GitHub Actions Status.app.zip"
 ```

-## Configuration

-If running from the command line, configuration can be found in `./config.json`.
-When running as an app,
-configuration will be found in `~/.github_actions_status/config.json` (which will be created on the first
-run).
-Edit this file to specify repositories to monitor, the check interval (in seconds), and some logging details.

-For repositories, `owner` and `repo` must be configured.
-In addition, a specific workflow (filename), actor,
-[event](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows) and branch can be specified
-in any combination.

-Thanks to [Freja Brunning](https://twitter.com/freja_brunning) for the icon.